Choosing Your Zills

 Student Zills

+These are our most popular finger cymbals with professional quailty and economic price.
+Beginning students pick up playing finger cymbals much easier with slightly lighter and smaller zills.
 Zill work requires extreme finger strength and duration to play well.
-Beginning students pick up playing zills much easier with slightly lighter and smaller zills.
-These professional grade Student Zills are made out of the same thick brass as professional zills but are slightly smaller in diameter and have a little more curve to their center.
+These professional grade Student Zills are made out of the same quality of brass as our professional zills but are slightly smaller in diameter and have a little more curve to their center.
 Student zills are slightly over 2" in diameter.

 Won't play?